mlohajner/nemo_progress_dialogue/README.md

 - Real-time speed indicator
 - Bandwidth history graph
 - More / Less option to show and hide graph with GSettings scheme persistance (added in V3)
-- Enhanced customisation extended GSettings scheme (transfer color (or auto), delete color (or auto), grahp thickness, and graph opacity)
+- Enhanced customisation -extended GSettings scheme Transfer color (or auto), delete color (or auto), grahp line thickness, and graph fill opacity.
 - Delete operations get their own inverted accent color -distinguishable from a transfer at a glance (added in V2)

 | Nemo Transfer Progress | Nemo Delete Progress |